BenKappers/Portfolio/Remote Controlled Car/README.md

 ---

-## Contents

-### 1. Real-Life Photos & Videos
+### 1. Mechanical
-Showcases the completed RC car in action and highlights key design features.
+Created a full CAD design of the car assembly.
+STEP file of the full assembly is available at [Folder: CAD](CAD/RCCarAssembly.STEP)

+Designed and 3D printed mounts for the battery, driver motor, and ESP32.
+Designed and 3D printed the chassis with accurate mounting locations.

 [Folder: Photos_and_Videos](Photos_and_Videos/)